delacylab/DoubleImpactIntegratingTwoFeatureSelectionTechniques/README.md

 | X1 | 0 | 0 | 0 | 1 |
 | X2 | 0.5 | 1 | 1 | 1 |

-Feature selection is encoded by binary values starting from the third column (0: not selected, 1: selected).
+Results of feature selection are encoded by binary values starting in the third column (0: not selected, 1: selected).

 The bottom of each script provided a simple execution example.